modelica/ModelicaSpecification/RationaleMCP/0036/README.md

  - Have parameters for those integrators etc.
 That could be automated in tools.

-(Note: The reinit-variant in Dymola 2022 and earlier requires that the argument to reinit must be declared before reinit, that will be corrected in the next release.)
+(Note: The reinit-variant in Dymola 2022 and earlier requires that the argument to reinit must be declared before reinit, that was corrected in Dymola 2022x.)

 ## Test-cases
 The package [TestSettingStates](TestSettingStates.mo) contain a trivial example showing how the model is supposed to be handled, with relevant details, and the previously constructed test-case.